LukaZeleznik/wieramemo_vase/README.md

 `py main.py`

 Basic parameters like number of threads and the starting seed of sites can be configured in **main.py**, while the database settings can be modified in the **db_methods.py** file.
+More specific parameters can be adjusted in the **crawler.py** file.